 |---|---|---|

-| High Bounce Rate (Over 5%) | The email addresses on your list are no good. | Stale or inaccurate data.
-They're old, invalid, or were scraped poorly. |
+| High Bounce Rate (Over 5%) | The email addresses on your list are no good. | Stale, invalid, guessed, or poorly scraped email data. |

-| Low Open Rate (Under 20%) | Your emails aren't even being seen. | Poor sender reputation (landing in spam) or boring, uninspired subject lines. |
+| Low Open Rate (Under 20%) | Your emails aren't even being seen. | Poor sender reputation, weak subject lines, or spam-folder placement. |

-| High Open Rate, Low Reply Rate | You got them to open it, but the conversation died right there. | A classic messaging problem.
-The email body was generic, irrelevant, or had a weak call to action. |
+| High Open Rate, Low Reply Rate | You got them to open it, but the conversation died right there. | Generic messaging, weak relevance, or an unclear call to action. |

-| No Clicks on Your Call-to-Action | Your offer isn't landing or you're asking for too much, too soon. | Your value proposition is unclear or the "ask" is too big for a first email. |
+| No Clicks on Your Call-to-Action | Your offer isn't landing or you're asking for too much, too soon. | Unclear value proposition or a CTA that creates too much friction. |

 Once you start looking at your campaign metrics this way, they stop being just numbers and become diagnostic tools.